 During a hospital stay, patients are surrounded by a lot of laundry and linens, which get contaminated as a result of various infections.
-Staff’s uniforms and outfits come in contact with different contaminants and microorganisms during every interaction with patients.
+Staff uniforms and outfits come in contact with different contaminants and microorganisms during every interaction with patients.

 With insufficient sanitation, the linens and outfits can aggravate health conditions in a facility.
-If they’re not cleaned as completely as possible, each exposure is another chance for the inspection to spread.
+If they’re not cleaned as thoroughly as possible, each exposure is another chance for the inspection to spread.
 Textiles in hospitals are fomites, meaning they’re capable of carrying organisms.
 Bacteria, such as VRE and MRSA, can survive in unclean laundry for up to 90 days.

 As such, the laundry sanitation process should involve a complete textile processing cycle to kill as many organisms as possible.
 This aids in infection control and prevention, which improves efficiency and productivity in your facility’s operation.

 From a very top-level perspective, the process starts with the removal of clothing, linens, and other textiles from areas where the contamination occurred.
 This can be patients’ rooms, laboratories, and surgical areas.
 Staff should never sort or rinse the laundry in such areas.